Two Simple Methods for Slicing a Mango!

 Oops Did your dog pick up a dropped mango from the floor?
 Don't stress about it Mangoes, in moderation, are fine for canine diets.

 Mango skin is not something you should eat.
-Despite its lack of true toxicity, it does contain urushiol, the oil responsible for the characteristic poison ivy rash.
+It's not toxic in the traditional sense, but it does have urushiol, the oil that causes poison ivy rash.

 Mangoes are fat-free but loaded with nutrients like natural sugar, fiber, and potassium.
 If you're not on a strict diet, mango is a wonderful sweet treat.
 Mangoes are high in carbohydrate and sugar, so those on a low-carb, keto, or diabetic diet may want to avoid them.